ionic-team/ionic-site/docs/v2/resources/ng2-translate/index.md

     return new TranslateStaticLoader(http, './assets/i18n', '.json');
 }
 ```
-and then add the following to your to your NgModules imports array:
+and then add the following to your NgModules imports array:

 ```typescript
 @NgModule({